 - Create two empty *.cshtml files named for example TagManagerHead.cshtml and TagManagerBody.cshtml and place them in ~Mvc/Partials/ or another designated folder.

 - In the files copy paste both tracking codes, the <script> tag in TagManagerHead.cshtml and <noscript> tag in the TagManagerBody.cshtml.
 It’s important not to strip or modify parts of the code.

 - In the default.cshtml or all others layout templates that are not based to any other, import the files:

 * for more information about layout templates visit: Base page templates on layout files

 If you do not have access to the source code(the dumb, but sometimes necessary way)

-Well, the not recommended way is still better than nothing… so go to the backend or www.yourwebsite.com/Sitefinity.
-From the menu navigate to Design > Page Template and choose your default layout or layouts, in case you have ones that are not based on anything.
+Well, the not recommended way is still better than nothing, so go to the backend or www.yourwebsite.com/Sitefinity.
+From the menu navigate to Design > Page Template and choose your default layout or layouts.

 For the body tracking code, we will use widget Scripts and Styles > Embedded code.
 Will place it as the very first block above all others, as it plays the role of “Where the widget is dropped” and we need to be right after the opening <body> tag.